Tobechi00/kompressor/readme.md

 ## how it works:

-kompressor makes use of an the huffman compression algorithm:
+kompressor makes use of the huffman compression algorithm, which works by creating replacement codes for characters based on their frequencies

 ### Compression:
 characters are read from a text file and assigned prefix free codes based on their respective frequencies,